txt/plm19/doc/op.md

 ![](https://rosettacode.org/wiki/Parsing/Shunting-yard_algorithm#Python)

-The following does not do prefixs or. infix operatos
+The following does not do prefixs or. infix operators

-Also, dont memorize the following (not examinable).
+Also, don't memorize the following (not examinable).
 But if given the above diagram, tell me why we did (e.g.) a DOWN or a LEFT in a particular case.

 While there are tokens to be read: